September 22 @ 6:30 pm – 7:30 pm

 Related Events

-Starting a conversation with someone new or joining in a conversation that is already underway can be difficult.
-In this workshop, we will learn and practice a few strategies to help you enter into conversations more confidently.
+Starting a conversation with someone new or joining in a conversation that is already underway can be challenging.
+In this workshop, we will learn and practice a few strategies to help you enter into and participate in conversations more confidently.

 In this workshop, you will gain the skills and knowledge to: